ijisol/mozip/README.md

 - `name`: `string`
 - `data`: `TypedArray` (includes `Buffer` of the `node:buffer`) or `DataView`
-- `options`: (optional) any object that implements below properties:
+- `options`: (optional) object that implements below properties:
   - `compress`: (optional) `boolean`
   - `lastModified`: (optional) `Date` or `number`
-  - `zlib`: (optional) any object that implements the [`Options`] interface of the `node:zlib`
+  - `zlib`: (optional) object that implements the [`Options`] interface of the `node:zlib`

 [`Options`]: https://nodejs.org/api/zlib.html#class-options

 Returns a `Promise` that resolves after compressing completed and data pushed to the stream.

+The `name` property would be a file name.
+Absolute paths are not allowed.

 Data become compressed by default.
 To store without compression, set `compress` in `options` to `false`.

-If `lastModified` in `options` is not set, it becomes when compressing started, according to the ZIP specification.

-If `lastModified` is a `number`, it must be an unsigned 32-bit integer that represents MS-DOS date and time.
-The `dateToDosDateTime(date)` function is an utility for this.
+If the `lastModified` property of the `options` parameter is undefined, it would be a moment when compressing started, according to the ZIP specification.
+If a `number`, it must be an unsigned 32-bit integer that represents MS-DOS date and time.
+Otherwise, it would be converted by the `dateToDosDateTime(date)` function.

 ### `ZipStream.prototype.end()`